 Do not buy Instagram followers.
-The 2020-era growth hack — purchasing followers from third-party services to inflate social proof — was always reputationally risky.
-In 2026, it is structurally destructive: the AI engines now read engagement-to-follower ratios as a brand-authenticity signal, the platforms have improved bot detection by an order of magnitude, and brands caught engagement-buying lose Citation Share permanently.
-The mechanism that looked clever in 2020 is now a measurable handicap.
-This piece exists to correct the prior framing on this page and to make the operational case clear.
+The growth hack — purchasing followers from third-party services to inflate social proof — was always reputationally risky.
+It is now structurally destructive: platforms have improved bot detection by an order of magnitude, journalists and investors routinely audit engagement ratios, and brands caught engagement-buying pay reputational costs that the discipline never anticipated.

 Five concrete harms: